oto-gitops-oneshot/.github/profile/README.md

 2) An IBM Entitlement Key
 3) An LDAP secret (Admin and Config Password) assigned to the root user

 We have, for sake of simplicity, created a secret - the Universal Password - and assigned this secret to the various different services constituting this CloudPak, as we shall see in the next section.
-In a production setting, it is recommended to have a "one to one" mapping betwee secret and corresponding service as opposed to a "many to one" mapping as we have done here.
+In a production setting, it is recommended to have a "one to one" mapping between secret and corresponding service as opposed to a "many to one" mapping as we have done here.
+This is part of our roadmap.

 The upshot of all this is one (as opposed to many) instance of a SealedSecret needs to be created, which is the secret required to access the aforementioned external secret store.

 ### Prerequisite - Secret Creation